Quantifier completions, choice principles and applications: Quantifiers and completions

 The logical intuition is that an element $(A,B,\alpha)$ of the fibre $\compex{P}(A)$ represents a predicate $[a:A,b:B]\; | \;\exists b:B \phi(a,b) $.

 Recall from \cite{ECRT} that the previous construction provides a free completion, i.e. it extends to a 2-functor which is left adjoint to the forgetful functor.
 We summarise the main properties of the existential completion in the following theorem and we refer to \cite{ECRT} for all details.
+Notice that this construction was originally presented for pos-doctrines factoring through the inclusion functor $\infsl \hookrightarrow \pos$.
+However, as observed in \cite{ECRT} itself, this notion works for general pos-doctrines as well.